iAvoe/-Object-Oriented-Analysis-Design-Review-2/README.md

 ### technology architecture

-A set of computing hardware, network hardware and topology, and system software employed by an organization
+A set of computing & network hardware, topology, and system software employed by an organization

 ### application architecture

-The set of information systems (the software applications) the organization needs to support its strategic plan
+The set of information systems (software applications) the organization needs to support its strategic plan

 ### Incremental Development